Chapter 8 : Hallowe'en.

 She shrugged.
 “Don’t particularly care.
 We might as well.”

 The dormitory was silent when Albus woke the next morning.
-Rasmus was still asleep, he noticed.
-He wondered if he should wake him.
-But then, he didn’t even know for sure he was invited.
-Albus just assumed he was because he had been to all the others.
-Maybe he hadn’t wanted to give up his Sunday morning lie-in.
+He noticed Rasmus was still asleep and wondered if he should wake him.
+But, of course, he didn't even know for sure he'd been invited.
+He just assumed he had, because he'd been to all the others.
+Or maybe he just hadn’t wanted to give up his Sunday morning lie-in.
 If that was the case, Albus didn’t blame him.
-He wished he’d been brave enough to just ignore the invitation.
+He wished he’d been brave enough to ignore the invitation.
 Now that he thought about it, he could probably have just pretended he hadn’t got it.
-After all, whoever’d been supposed to deliver it obviously hadn’t done so.
+Whoever’d been supposed to deliver it obviously hadn’t done so.

 “Rasmus not coming?”

 “Doesn’t look like it.
 I was wondering if I should wake him, but then, Slughorn didn’t actually say it was the whole Slug Club, did he?
 Or maybe Rasmus just didn’t want to get up this early.”

 “It’s not all that early, Albus.
 I’m often up at this time.”